HMS Maidstone (1937): Belfast

 The presence of the ship in Belfast Harbour drew attention to the constitutional status of Northern Ireland's territorial waters, which had long been a point of contention with the Irish government.
 By early 1975 the ship remained at Sydenham Wharf in Belfast as part of the Royal Naval Operation in Northern Ireland, to provide immediate short-notice accommodation for the Army, should significant reinforcements be required and to provide ad-hoc accommodation for UK Service Personnel visiting the Province.

 Fate

 On 23 May 1978, Maidstone was broken up for scrap at the Thos.
 W. Ward scrapyard in Inverkeithing.
-The ship's bell is now located at Maidstone Grammar School, where it is rung to signify the start of assemblies.
+The ship's bell is now located at Maidstone Grammar School, where it is rung to signify the start of assembly.